Summer 2021 Syllabus

 - G Demonstrate understanding of basic principles and standards involved in organizing information such as classification and controlled vocabulary systems, cataloging systems, metadata schemas or other systems for making information accessible to a particular clientele.

 - Cleveland, D. B., & Cleveland, A. D. (2013).
 Introduction to indexing and abstracting (4th ed.).
-Westport, CT: Libraries Unlimited.
+Libraries Unlimited.
 Available as free eBook through King Library

 - NISO (2010).
 ANSI/NISO Z39.19-2005 (R2010): Guidelines for the construction, format, and management of monolingual controlled vocabularies.
 NISO Press.
 Available free as online PDF.

 - Hedden, H. (2016).
 The accidental taxonomist (2nd ed.).
-Medford, New Jersey: Information Today, Inc. Available as free eBook through King Library
+Information Today.
+Available as free eBook through King Library

 The standard SJSU School of Information Grading Scale is utilized for all iSchool courses: